robmonday/serverConfig3/README.md

 1.

-List of any 3rd-Party Resources Used to Complete Project
+##List of any 3rd-Party Resources Used to Complete Project
 - http://www.2daygeek.com/how-to-change-the-ssh-port-number/#
 - http://askubuntu.com/questions/138423/how-do-i-change-my-timezone-to-utc-gmt

+##Other Helpful Links
+<a href="https://www.udacity.com/account#!/development_environment">Link to Development Environment</a>